mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 The NativeScript CLI is a set of command line tools that make your job as a mobile developer easy.
 The CLI provides tools for creating and scaffolding the files needed to develop an app, add in platform-specific files (for Android and iOS), building the app into the platform-specific mobile app containers, running your app in an emulator (Android) and simulator (iOS), and deploying your app to a physical device for testing.

-The first thing we'll do is verify the CLI installation and verison of NativeScript installed.
+The first thing we'll do is verify the CLI installation and version of NativeScript installed.

 <h4 class="exercise-start">
     <b>Exercise</b>: Verifying your CLI installation